華文

 It cannot prevent capture.
 The same truthful specialist can serve a democracy, a monopoly or an authoritarian state.
 Governance determines which.

-The Scientist Kami
+The Kami of Care

 Put the pieces together and a plausible technical substrate comes into view: